intmus/intas19-20/_08-review-of-concepts/assignment-forum.md

 ### Reminder: Earmaster

-This week's EarMaster assignment is due Friday, October 12, 2018, at 5:00 p.m.
+This week's EarMaster assignment is due **Friday, October 18, 2019, at 5:00 p.m.**

-Any problems?
-Please consult your professor or TA.
+Important note: **Be careful that you are completing the correct assignment.** If you are unsure, please show your screen to your professor or TA, *or* send a screen shot by email.

-### Reminder: Sight Singing Audit
+### Reminder: Sight Singing Lesson

-Remember to attend your audit warm-up at the appointed time, bringing all materials.
+Remember to attend your sight singing lesson at the appointed time, bringing your Unit 8 materials as a paper print-out or on your laptop or tablet.

 Questions?
 Please ask them in the forum below.